thenaterhood/gscreenshot/README.md

 * "Selection" allows you to drag-select an area to screenshot
 * "Window" allows you to click a window to screenshot
-* "All" takes a screenshot of the entire screen.
+* "Everything" takes a screenshot of the entire screen.
 * "Save" brings up the file save dialog to save your screenshot

 Keyboard shortcuts